-The proposed project involves the development of the new streets at Redbird Ranch, Phase 2, Units 2M-1 & 2M-4 in San Antonio, Texas.
+The proposed project involves the development of the new streets at Redbird Ranch, Phase 2, Units 3M-4 & 3M-5 in San Antonio, Texas.
 The proposed pavement areas are anticipated to include Local and Collector type streets.
 Cut and fill information are not available for our use at this time.
-Brown Clay or Calcareous Clay or Marl / Limestone subgrades are anticipated.
+Brown Clay or Calcareous Clay / Marl subgrades are anticipated.

-Limestone was encountered in the boring & test pits.
+Limestone seams were encountered in some of the borings.
+Review of the geologic map indicates the site is located within Kpg, Pecan Gap Chalk, formation.
 The Bexar County Karst Map indicates the site is located within "Karst Zone 3" (areas that probably do not contain listed invertebrate karst species).
-Karst features are formed in limestone, dolomite, or gypsum by dissolution.
-A geophysical study of the site may indicate the presence and potential impact of Karst features, caves, or significant cavities on the building performance and construction delays.
 The thickness of the clay strata may vary across the site.
 Geophysical study is not within the scope of this investigation.
 Aerial, topographic, and geologic maps are presented in the Illustration section of this report.